hlship/cli-tools/README.md

 argument, then passes the remaining arguments to the selected command.

 `cli-tools` can be used for tools that simply have options and arguments but not commands.
-It isn't intended for tools that have more deeply nested levels of sub-commands.
+It isn't intended for tools that have more deeply ne[sted levels of sub-commands.

 `cli-tools` can work with Babashka, or with Clojure, but the near instantaneous startup time of Babashka is compelling for the kind of low-ceremony tools that `cli-tools` is intended for.

 ## defcommand

-The core utility is the function `net.lewisship.cli-tools/defcommand`, which defines a command in terms of a command-line interface, and a body that acts on the data collected from the command line.
+The core utility is the `net.lewisship.cli-tools/defcommand` macro, which defines a command in terms of a command-line interface, and a body that acts on the data collected from the command line.

 The interface defines options as well as positional arguments; those options and arguments are available